VichitraCode/lets-meet/README.md

 ### This project is hosted here [Let's Meet](https://lets-meet-app.netlify.app/)
+## In our application we will use:

+WebRTC

+JavaScript

+Socket.IO

+Express.js

+Node.js

+React

+Redux

 # How to run this project on local machine?
 If you don't have node.js installed then first install node.js on your computer from [here](https://nodejs.org/en/download/)